kubevault/prometheus-exporter/docs/guides/vault-server/external-vault-sever.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-Before you begin:

-- Install KubeVault operator in your cluster following the steps [here](/docs/setup/operator/install.md).

----
+# External Vault Server

 In this tutorial, we are going to demonstrate how KubeVault operator works with external Vault servers (i.e. not managed by KubeVault operator).
 To do so, we need to configure both the cluster and the Vault server.
 Later we will create a [Vault policy](https://www.vaultproject.io/docs/concepts/policies.html) using [VaultPolicy CRD](/docs/concepts/policy-crds/vaultpolicy.md) in Vault to check whether it is working or not.

+Before you begin:

+- Install KubeVault operator in your cluster following the steps [here](/docs/setup/operator/install.md).

-# Configuration
+## Configuration

 To communicate with Vault, the KubeVault operator needs to perform authentication to Vault sever.
 The Vault server will issue a `token` in the response of successful authentication.
-The KubeVault operator will perform the rest of the tasks using that `token`.
+Then the KubeVault operator will perform the rest of the tasks using that `token`.
 Hence, the `token` must have the path-permissions that we want to access from KubeVault operator over API call.

 We will use [Kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes.html) throughout the tutorial,